marekprochazka/V2_MarkoGebra/README.md

 # MarkoGebra
 ## How to run:
+- Please make sure you've got installed python on version 3.7.9. and have it set as PATH variable
-### First install with init.bat
+### First install with init.bat (windows only)
 1. clone repository
-2. execute init.bat in cmd in project folder
+2. execute init.bat with cmd in project folder

 ### First install without init.bat
 1.  clone repository